PPL-IIITA/ppl-assignment-silhouette5574/README.md

 4. After the compilation is complete type 'java Ques1' to run the file.

+#To See Documentation

+1. Go to extracted folder "ppl-assignment-silhouette5574".

+2. Run index.html whose path is "/ppl-assignment-silhouette5574/Documentation/index.html".

 #Tools Used

-1. Doxygen for Documentation
+1. Doxygen for Documentation.

-2. Class diagrams generated using StarUML
+2. Class diagrams generated using StarUML.